gablangston/Interactive-Data-Vis-Fall2022/Langston_Final_Project/My NOTES.md

+NOTE: all data sources are located in a separate folder: "Data."

 Chart 1: Map of School Locations FY2020 in NYC Boroughs Having difficulty illustrating school locations in the Bronx, Queens and Staten Island Locations are visible for Brooklyn and Manhattan